 Children are by their very nature full of energy and curiosity.
-Stuck in an adult world of rules they are still learning, they all can become bored with sitting still, forget what they’ve been told, and get distracted by something new and exciting.
+Stuck in an adult world of rules they are still learning, they all can become bored with sitting still.
+Or forget what they’ve been told, and get distracted by something new and exciting.

 So then when does normal child behaviour cross the line into attention deficit hyperactivity disorder (ADHD)?
 Should you be worried your child one of the estimated up to 9% of school children in the UK suffering from ADHD?